Wade Institute for Science Education

 Nature and Design: Connections Between Science, Engineering, and the Natural World

 A Professional Development Institute for Grades 6-12 Educators Description:When designing and constructing our built environment it is imperative to consider the impact on the natural environment.
 During this Institute, you will examine how buildings and landscapes work together and how nature inspires us to create.
-Explore the features of a LEED certified building and designed elements that support nature, such as solar fields, rain gardens, and pollinator gardens.
+Delve into the concepts of green design and biomimicry.
+Explore the features of a LEED certified building and design elements that support the preservation of nature, such as solar fields, rain gardens, and pollinator gardens.
 Use your new knowledge to design a public green space within an urban environment.
-Dates: July 11th – 15th, 2022 (8:30 AM – 3:30 PM ET) Collaborators: Tower Hill Botanic Garden; Mass Audubon’s Broad Meadow Brook Conservation Center and Wildlife Sanctuary; Blackstone River Valley National Heritage Corridor
+Dates: July 11th – 15th, 2022 (8:30 AM – 3:30 PM ET) Collaborating Partners: New England Botanic Garden at Tower Hill; Mass Audubon’s Broad Meadow Brook Conservation Center and Wildlife Sanctuary; Blackstone River Valley National Heritage Corridor Learn More About What Happened at this Institute…

 Pioneer Valley Region: